 Stage Four: Action

 If Stage Three is about committing the mind to recovery, Stage Four is about committing the body.
-The individual is likely to actively seek support during this stage.
-The first action to take is detoxification, or “detox.”
-If attempting a detox alone, the individual should seek a family member or friend to monitor them throughout the process and be prepared to seek medical help if they start experiencing seizures, hallucinations, and confusion.
-At a treatment facility, detox involves three key processes:
+A person is likely to actively seek support during this stage.
+The first action to take is alcohol detoxification, or “detox.”
+If someone is attempting a detox outside of an alcohol detox facility, they should have a family member or friend nearby to monitor them throughout the process.
+These people should be prepared to seek medical help if the person in detox begins experiencing symptoms of delirium tremens, which include seizures, hallucinations or confusion.

-The doctors will conduct blood tests and health screenings to assess what kind of damage the addiction has inflicted on the patient’s body.
+- Evaluation: Doctors will conduct blood tests and health screenings to assess what kind of damage the addiction has inflicted on the patient’s body.

 Stage Five: Maintenance